 Sophia Amoruso is the founder and owner of Nasty Gal, an American retailer that specializes in fashion for young women, and the New York Times best-selling author of #GIRLBOSS, her autobiography.
 The book was adapted into a TV series by Netflix.

-Amoruso has over 100,000 Twitter followers where she shares business advice for women entrepreneurs and would-be entrepreneurs, inspiring tweets and quotes, and her latest work at Girlboss Media.
+Amoruso has over 100,000 followers on Twitter where she shares business advice for women entrepreneurs and would-be entrepreneurs, inspiring quotes, tweets, and her latest work at Girlboss Media.

 Tony Robbins is a world-renowned life coach, entrepreneur, philanthropist, and author.
 He’s best known for his energetic seminars, speeches, and self-help books such as Awaken the Giant Within, Unlimited Power, and his latest book Unshakeable.